 After combining the sardines and other ingredients, allow the mixture to marinate for about 30 minutes.
 This essential step lets the breadcrumbs soak up the flavorful fish oils, and during the marination, the diverse flavors meld together, resulting in an exquisitely tasty filling for your peppers.

-Perfect Pairings and Serving Occasions for Sardine-Stuffed Peppers
+Serving Suggestion for Sardine-Stuffed Peppers

 Are you pondering when and what to serve these delightful Stuffed Peppers with?
 These versatile treats excel as a snack, a unique part of a brunch spread, or a tantalizing appetizer sure to spark conversation.
 Their unique, robust flavors pair exquisitely with a range of dishes.